johnttaylor/pim/src/Driver/LED/TPipe/README.txt

 /** @namespace Driver::LED::TPipe

-The 'TPipe' namespace provides implementations that are use the TPipe for the output of the LEDs
+The 'TPipe' namespace provides implementations that use the TPipe for the output of the LEDs

 */